anshulsamar/anshulsamar.github.io/_texts/psych103.md

 It is rather odd looking into our own minds.
 For most of our lives, education has been in one direction.
 For the first time, we are taking thoughts out.
-Observing at every word, every belief and asking - "Why is this here?
+Observing at every word, every belief and asking, "why is this here?
 Should it still be?"

 Every Tuesday and Thursday, something subtle is being